 For many of us, the last few months have already changed the way we work forever.
-What we actually need to be effective and what we thought we needed has been totally upended — and that has brought clarity to just how essential digital retailing tools are going to be for dealers to succeed going forward.
+For dealers, it’s become clear just how essential digital retailing tools are for adapting to this new, digital-first normal.
 But tools don’t just do the job by themselves — someone needs to hold the nail and swing the hammer.

-Adding the right solution to your website is the first step, but to truly adapt your business to maximize revenue and scale efficiently you have to fully integrate the tool into your marketing and sales strategy.
+Adding the right solution to your website is a great first step, but to truly adapt your business to maximize revenue and scale efficiently you have to fully connect the tool with your marketing and sales strategy.

 As so many dealers across the country unwrap their first digital retailing tools and give this online car buying thing a shot, we wanted to put together a starter guide to help you check the most important boxes for maximizing the ROI of yours.
 Let’s break it down.